Matthiasklaasse/androidapps4octulus/README.md

     ./install-aurora
     ```

+3. **Enable Installation from Unknown Sources**: After installing the Aurora Store, go to the settings on your Oculus device and enable installation from unknown sources.
+This will allow you to install and run apps downloaded from sources other than the Oculus Store.
+Please note that the Aurora Store and the apps installed through it will appear in the "Unknown Sources" tab, not in your main app library.

-3. **Enjoy Android Apps on Oculus**: Once the installation is complete, you're all set!
+4. **Enjoy Android Apps on Oculus**: Once the installation is complete and installation from unknown sources is enabled, you're all set!
 You can now enjoy a variety of Android apps on your Oculus device through the Aurora Store.

 ## Usage